connexcs/docs/docs/customer/cli.md

 # CLI

-**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing
+**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing**

-**CLI** (Calling Line Identification) refers to the **CLI/ANI** field in the `From` part of the `SIP INVITE` message.
-This contains specific information about the caller, particularly the name and number of the person attempting to contact a user in a VoIP system.
-This is more commonly known as "Caller ID" in standard phone systems.
-CLI may also be referred to as "A-Leg" or "A-Number", where the call originates.
+**CLI (Calling Line Identification)** refers to the **CLI/ANI** field in the `From` part of the `SIP INVITE` message.
+This contains specific information about the caller, particularly the name and number of the person initiating the call.
+Also known as "Caller ID" in standard phone systems, CLI may also be referred to as "A-Leg" or "A-Number", where the call originates.
 The call is then terminated at the Dialled Number, the "B-Leg" or "B-Number".

 ## Configure CLI